-Clearly, standard game theoretic arguments predict that even if both parties opt-in to observe the proposed allocation, the losing party will never commit to the outcome.
-Nevertheless, we observe many instances in which individuals avoid conflict by committing to the outcome of a coin flip; conflict resolution rates range between 20%-54%, depending on the treatment.
-Moreover, commitment problems are further mitigated when groups endogenously choose to opt-in to the conflict resolution mechanism, but only when opting-in is costly.
-Although conflict rates are higher when opting-in is costly than when it is free or exogenously
+In fact, we observe many instances in which individuals avoid conflict by committing to the outcome of a coin flip; conflict resolution rates range between 20%-54%, depending on the treatment.
+Commitment problems are further mitigated when groups endogenously choose to opt-in to the conflict resolution mechanism, but only when opting-in is costly.
+Although conflict rates are higher when opting-in is costly than when it is free or exogenously imposed (in many instances pairs do not opt-in), commitment problems are greatly reduced amongst those groups that opt-in.